So You Want My Job? Wolff Olins Principal Creative and Chip Shop Award chair Wayne Deakin on how he surfed into advertising

 Sadly, my dad died a while back.
 He was one of those people who was a tough cookie but also inspiring.
 When I’d had a tough time, he’d show me a picture of a friend of his who lost his all limbs in the Vietnam War.
 “That’s a tough time,” he said.

-I don’t think he gave a shit what job I did or what level I got to, as long as I was a good human.
+I don’t think he gave a shit about what job I did or what level I got to, as long as I was a good human.

 What do you love most about your job?